Fast MLE Computation for the Dirichlet Multinomial: Definitions and Conventions

-The \textit{expected value of a Dirichlet distribution} is equal the vector $\alpha$ normalized.
+The expected value of a Dirichlet distribution is obtained by normalizing the vector $\alpha$.

-An intuitive notion of the Dirichlet distribution is that each $\alpha$ value puts some weight on each category before the data is collected.
-As more data is taken into account, the initial $\alpha$ values become less relevant and the data is allowed to speak for itself.
+An intuitive notion of the Dirichlet distribution is that each component of $\alpha$ puts some weight on each category before the data is collected.
+As more samples are obtained, the prior value of $\alpha$ becomes less and less relevant and the data is allowed to speak for itself.

 The probability distribution over the possible configurations of a count vector given a Dirichlet distribution is the \textit{Dirichlet-multinomial distribution}.
 It is derived as follows:

 Finally, the \textit{maximum likelihood estimate (MLE)} for a parameterized probability distribution are those parameters which maximize the likelihood of the data.